bobleesj/structure-analyzer-featurizer/doc/source/index.rst

 Getting started
 ===============

-You don't have to write any code.
-Please visit :ref:`getting-started` to learn how to generate features.
+We have a command-line Python application.
+Please visit the :ref:`getting-started` page to learn how to generate features from a folder containing ``.cif`` files.

 Scope
 =====